javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 </script>
 ```

-Here's where the insertions will go:
+Here's a small picture what methods do:

 ![](before-prepend-append-after.png)